Horizon-Simulations/HS-flybywire/README.md

  ```

 ## How to build
 Make sure docker is installed.
-Prefferably with WSL2 backend.
+Preferably with WSL2 backend.

 ### Software requirements
 - Docker Desktop or native on WSL2
 - NodeJS (latest LTS version)
 - Git for Windows

-### 1. First, run following command on powershell.
-This will install the A32NX docker images and node modules.
+### 1. First, run the following command in PowerShell.
+This will install the A32NX Docker images and Node modules.

 For powershell:
 ```shell